 Inevitably, it gets heavy-handed in parts, as when Ian refuses to smoke and Angelo gets turned off by a role model who turns out to be a pot dealer.

-As the film states about the ending to story Angelo is writing, "It just has to be surprising and inevitable."
+As the film states about the ending to the story Angelo is writing, "It just has to be surprising and inevitable."
 So is Ride.
-Just like life.
+So is life.